wusai2333/trib/doc/labs.md

 - There are pointers in Go language, but there are no pointer arithmetics.
 For example, you cannot increase a pointer by 1, to point the next element in memory.
-- Mapping to C/C++, in Go language, there are *arrays*, which are fixed length.
-However, arrays are not used very common.
+- Mapping to C/C++, in Go language, there are fixed length *arrays*.
+However, arrays are not very commonly used.
-  For most of the time, people use *slices*, which is a sliced view of an underlying (often implicitly declared) array.
+  For most of the time, people use *slices*, which is a sliced view of an underlying array (often declared implicited).
-- In go language, there are *maps*, which built-in support of a hash map.
+- In go language, there are *maps*, which are built-in support for hash maps.
 - In go language, there could be multiple return values for a function.
+- Exceptions are called `panic` and `recover`.
+However it is not encourage to use that for error handling.
 - *For* is the only loop keyword.
 - *Foreach* is implemented with *range* keyword.
 - Semicolons at the end of statements are optional.